piersholt/wilhelm-docs/telephone/layout/sms/index.md

 **User Defined IDs Returned by `0x31`**
 ![User Defined IDs](index/IMG_2783.JPG)

+#### _Warning!_
+_Once the button ID is set, it cannot be changed!_ It's not until GT renders Main Menu, that this value can be changed.
+Updating the button label, or removing the button altogether before attempting to change the value had no effect.

 ### Title Only

 Lines and Inputs can be omitted, and just the title set, ala "BLUETOOTH PAIRING".